sveltejs/svelte/documentation/docs/04-runtime/04-imperative-component-api.md

 You can mount multiple components per page, and you can also mount from within your application, for example when creating a tooltip component and attaching it to the hovered element.

+Note that unlike calling `new App(...)` in Svelte 4, things like effects (including `onMount` callbacks, and action functions) will not run during `mount`.
+If you need to force pending effects to run (in the context of a test, for example) you can do so with `flushSync()`.

 ## `unmount`

 Unmounts a component created with [`mount`](#mount) or [`hydrate`](#hydrate):